EventStore/documentation/docs/clients/dotnet/5.0/subscriptions/competing-consumers.md

 ### RoundRobin (default)

 Distributes events to all clients evenly.
-If the client bufferSize is reached the client is ignored until events are acknowledged/not acknowledged.                 |
+If the client `bufferSize` is reached, the client is ignored until events are acknowledged/not acknowledged.

+This strategy provides equal load balancing between all consumers in the group.

 ### DispatchToSingle

-Distributes events to a single client until the bufferSize is reached.
-After which the next client is selected in a round robin style, and the process is repeated.
+Distributes events to a single client until the `bufferSize` is reached.
+After that, the next client is selected in a round robin style, and the process is repeated.

+This option can be seen as a fall-back scenario for high availability, when a single consumer processes all the events until it reaches its maximum capacity.
+When that happens, another consumer takes the load to free up the main consumer resources.

 ### Pinned

 For use with an indexing projection such as the system `$by_category` projection.

-Event Store inspects event for its source stream id, hashing the id to one of 1024 buckets assigned to individual clients.
+EventStoreDB inspects event for its source stream id, hashing the id to one of 1024 buckets assigned to individual clients.
 When a client disconnects it's buckets are assigned to other clients.
 When a client connects, it is assigned some of the existing buckets.
 This naively attempts to maintain a balanced workload.

 The main aim of this strategy is to decrease the likelihood of concurrency and ordering issues while maintaining load balancing. _This is not a guarantee_, and you should handle the usual ordering and concurrency issues.